 Gangrene is the progressive death of body tissue resulting from infection and a lack of blood supply.
 When the blood supply is cut off, the tissue does not get enough oxygen and begins to die.

-Dry gangrene—lack of blood supply causes the tissue to dry up and slough offWet gangrene—usually occurs when the tissue is infected with bacteria, tissue becomes moist and breaks down
+Gangrene can be internal or external.
+The 2 most common types of gangrene are: Dry gangrene—Lack of blood supply causes the tissue to die.Wet gangrene—Usually occurs when the tissue is infected with bacteria from an injury.
+The tissue becomes moist and breaks down.

 Gangrene of the Foot

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Your bodily fluids may be tested.
 This can be done with: Blood testsTests of the discharge and the tissue

 Images may be taken of your bodily structures.
 This can be done with:

 Treatment of gangrene includes: IV antibiotics—to treat infectionDebridement—surgical procedure to cut away dead and dying tissue, done to try to avoid gangrene from spreading

 Supportive care, including fluids, nutrients, and pain medication to relieve discomfortBlood thinners—given to prevent blood clotsSurgery may also be done to restore blood flow to the affected areaAmputation—removal of severely affected body partHyperbaric oxygen treatment—exposing the affected tissue to oxygen at high pressure may have some benefit

 To help reduce your chance of gangrene: If you have chronic health conditions, follow the treatment plan outlined by your doctor.If you have diabetes, inspect your feet every day for cuts, sores, or wounds.Care for any cuts, sores, or wounds promptly to avoid infection.If you need surgery, ask your doctor about taking antibiotics.
 This is especially true if you need intestinal surgery.